Beachesin the Northern Territory

 East Point Reserve

 East Point Beach is the most frequently visited part of the East Point Reserve and is great for a dip during the Dry Season.
 It’s patrolled on Sundays during the Dry and is surrounded by walking and cycling paths, playgrounds, fitness equipment, picnic tables and BBQs, water fountains and toilet facilities.
-A food van sets up in the main carpark during the Dry Season for your coffee and toastie start to the day.
+A food van sets up in the main carpark during the dry season for your coffee and toastie start to the day.

 Just behind the beach is Lake Alexander, a popular spot for swimming, canoeing and kayaking.
 The Mangrove Boardwalk is nearby, giving visitors the chance to explore a section of natural mangroves on a steel walkway.
-Stay nice and still to see birds, fish, crabs and other animals going about their day.
+Stay quiet and still to see birds, fish, crabs and other animals going about their day.

 The Nightcliff Foreshore is one of the most popular picnic spots in Darwin.
 With full walking and cycling tracks, the Nightcliff Pool, outdoor exercise stations, playgrounds and the beautiful Nightcliff Jetty, the whole family can stay entertained.

-Food vans are regular visitors to the foreshore with 5 different regular spots set up along the foreshore from the jetty through to Rapid Creek.
+Food vans are regular visitors to the foreshore with 5 different regular spots set up from the jetty through to Rapid Creek.
 Pasta, coffee, crepes, ice cream, potatoes, Thai food and fish and chips are all on the menu.
 Grab a bite to eat, put down your picnic blanket and watch the sunset.

 Casuarina Coastal Reserve

-Casuarina Coastal Reserve is an 8 kilometre section of beach between Rapid Creek and Buffalo Creek with plenty of spots for swimming, picnicking and checking out nature.
+Casuarina Coastal Reserve is an 8km section of beach between Rapid Creek and Buffalo Creek with plenty of spots for swimming, picnicking and checking out nature.
 The reserve boasts many different natural habitats including beaches, mangroves, monsoon thickets and paperbark forests and sandstone cliffs with walking and biking trails and picnic areas dotted throughout.

 The Casuarina Beach Dog Park is an expansive off-leash area for your furry friends.
 Come at low tide and it seems like the beach is endless.
 From the dog beach, you can head towards the Dripstone Cliffs, a rocky outcrop which makes a stunning backdrop for family photos.